 - All the code examples will be updated to Scala 3 (and improved)

 - The new Scala CLI tool will be used to make it easier than ever to run the code examples

-- Greatly improved coverage of functional domain modeling (ADTs, etc.)
+- Better coverage of functional domain modeling (ADTs, etc.)

 - Akka and Futures are out, ZIO and Cats Effect are in

-- More coverage of Try, Either, and functional error handling
+- More coverage of Option, Try, Either, and functional error handling

-I don’t know yet how much I’ll get into ZIO and Cats Effect, but I expect to get at least as far as I did in my “Little FP Book,” Learn Functional Programming Without Fear.
+I don’t know yet how far I’ll go into ZIO and Cats Effect, but I’ll go at least as far as I did in my “Little FP Book,” Learn Functional Programming The Fast Way!

-(I refer to this book as my “Big FP Book,” because it’s at least three times bigger than that book.)
+(I refer to this book as my “Big FP Book,” because it’s at least three times larger than that little book.)